russs95/earthemeus/README.md

 ## Security

-Earthemeus runs inside a hardened, rootless Docker container to minimize risk to the host system.
+Earthemeus first version will run inside a hardened, rootless Docker container to minimize risk to the host system.
+We'll also make a point of using a non-special Ubuntu computes to start.
 Containers are configured with least‑privilege defaults (no privileged mode, dropped Linux capabilities, localhost‑only ports, and a read‑only filesystem where possible), with persistent data isolated to a dedicated `/data` volume.
 Secrets (such as API keys) are provided via environment variables and never committed to the repository.
-For v0 development this provides strong process isolation while keeping iteration fast; in future deployments, Earthemeus can be run inside a lightweight VM (e.g. Multipass) for full kernel isolation.
+For v0 development this provides strong process isolation while keeping iteration fast.

+In future deployments, Earthemeus can be run inside a lightweight Ubuntu VM (e.g. Multipass) for full kernel isolation.
 All agent actions are logged locally to SQLite for auditability and traceability.

 ---